aalu1418/rpi-terminal-hub/README.md

 * `fetch()`: Pulls from time API for the given timezone

 ### Weather
-`weather.py`: Fetches weather based on submitted location, and returns it via command line.
-Characters are corrected for proper display on RPi CLI.
-Takes a `location [string]` and `server [bool]` parameter
+`weather.py`: Fetches weather based on submitted location, and returns it as a data struct.
+Takes a `location [string]` parameter
-* `fetch()`: Pulls from [wttr.in](wttr.in) and formats the data string into a compatible CLI for Raspberry Pi
-* `parse()`: Converts the CLI output to a struct/dictionary using Regex and data sorting.
-* `fetchAPI()`: Pulls from OpenWeatherMap and returns struct for the server page.
+* `fetch()`: Pulls from OpenWeatherMap and returns struct for the server page.
 Requires a `.env` file with the contents:
 ```
 OWM_KEY=<insert api key here>
 ```